ChaoukiBenIssaid/starter-academic/content/publication/Publication_15/index.md

 publication: IEEE Access
 #publication_short: Arxiv

 abstract: In this paper, we propose a data-driven approach to group users in a Non-Orthogonal Multiple Access (NOMA) MIMO setting.
+Specifically, we formulate user clustering as a multi-label classification problem and solve it by coupling a Classifier Chain (CC) with a Gradient Boosting Decision Tree (GBDT), namely, the LightGBM algorithm.
+The performance of the proposed CC-LightGBM scheme is assessed via numerical simulations.
+For benchmarking, we consider two classical adaptation learning schemes, Multi-Label k-Nearest Neighbours (ML-KNN) and Multi-Label Twin Support Vector Machines (ML-TSVM), as well as other naive approaches.
+Besides, we also compare the computational complexity of the proposed scheme with those of the aforementioned benchmarks.

 links:
 # - name: Custom Link